IWAE-TIME/alpsim.github.io/content/install/_index.md

   ```ShellSession
   $ cmake --install alps-build
   ```
-Your install directory will be created; if everything was successful you can find the executable mbpt.exe under the bin directory of your installation path.
+Your install directory will be created; if everything was successful you can find ALPS executables such as `mc' or `fulldiag' under the bin directory of your installation path.

 {{% /steps %}}